DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 If a cabinet config file exists, the framework normally no do any automatic detection of output controllers and will no create any LedWizEquivalent toys automatically.

-\section inifiles_settings Settings in DirectOutputConfig/LedControl files
+\section inifiles_settings Settings in DirectOutputConfig/LedControl ini files

-This is a short overview on the settings in directoutput.ini  files.
+The content opf the ini files is a bit hard to read and understand.
+The following paragraphs try to explain the most importants points.

+The ini files are also quite hard to edit manually.
+Therefore the best option to get your own settings, is to use the <a href="http://vpuniverse.com/ledwiz/login.php">LedWiz ConfigTool Website</a>.
+If you create your own settings, it is highly recommended that you use the \ref inifiles_testingapp "LedControlFileTester.exe" to check if your files can be parsed.

+\image html LedWizConfigTool.jpg LedWiz ConfigTool

 \subsection inifiles_settingscolors Colors Section